Azure Monitor network insights

-Azure Monitor Network Insights provides a comprehensive and visual representation through topologies, of health and metrics for all deployed network resources, without requiring any configuration.
-It also provides access to network monitoring capabilities like Connection Monitor, flow logging for network security groups (NSGs), and Traffic Analytics.
-And it provides other network diagnostic features.
+Azure Monitor Network Insights provides a comprehensive and visual representation through topology, health and metrics for all deployed network resources, without requiring any configuration.
+It also provides access to network monitoring capabilities like Connection monitor, NSG flow logs, and Traffic analytics.
+Additionally, it provides other network diagnostic features.

 Azure Monitor Network Insights is structured around these key components of monitoring:

 Topology helps you visualize how a resource is configured.
 It provides a graphic representation of the entire hybrid network for understanding network configuration.
 Topology is a unified visualization tool for resource inventory and troubleshooting.